Chikiti Assembly constituency

 Chikiti is a Vidhan Sabha constituency of Ganjam district, Odisha.

 This constituency includes Chikiti N.A.C., Chikiti Block and Patrapur Block.

 Elected members

-Since its formation in 1967, 14 elections were held till date.
+Since its formation in 1952, 16 elections were held till date.
+From 1952 to 1966, it was known as Patrapur constituency.
+The constituency was abolished in 1957 & revived in 1960 and reserved for SC.
+In 1967, the constituency name was changed to Chikiti and was made unreserved.

 List of members elected from Chikiti constituency are: